ANRED logo: anorexia nervosa, bulimia, binge eating disorder: information and resources

 Control is a central issue in both diabetes and eating disorders.
 Diabetics may feel guilty, anxious, or out of control if their blood sugar swings more than a few points.
 Anorexics and bulimics may feel the same way if their weight fluctuates.
 People with both problems may become consumed with strategies to rigidly control both weight and blood sugar.

-Children with diabetes may have parents that they perceive as overprotective and overcontroling.
+Children with diabetes may have parents they perceive as overprotective and overcontroling.
 The parents of young people with eating disorders are often described in similar terms.
 In both kinds of families over involvement and enmeshment can lead children to rebellion and dramatic, potentially catastrophic, acts of independence.

 People with eating disorders are preoccupied with weight, food, and diet.
 So are folks with diabetes.
 In fact, the latter can use their diabetes to hide anorexia or bulimia because, after all, they are supposed to be watching what they eat, and they can blame poorly controlled diabetes for alarming weight loss.

-Are there any other problems related to a combination of diabetes and eating disorders?
+• Are there any other problems related to a combination of diabetes and eating disorders?

 Yes.
 When people misuse insulin to lose weight, sometimes that weight loss seems to improve diabetes, at least temporarily, by reducing or eliminating the need for insulin.
 It's interesting to note that starvation was a primary treatment for diabetes before commercial production of supplemental insulin.
 This weight loss method is not without problems, however.
 If continued, the person experiences life-threatening organ failure and death.

-What kind of treatment should people who have both diabetes and EDs have?
+• What kind of treatment should people who have both diabetes and EDs have?

 The best treatment is team treatment.
 That means that many professionals are involved with the patient and perhaps with the family as well: a physician to manage the diabetes and the effects of starving and stuffing, a mental health therapist to help define and deal with underlying emotional issues, a family therapist to help the family, and a dietitian to provide nutritional counseling and education.